You make Mission EDIFY possible!

 It's origin is apo; a primary particle; "off," i.e. away (from something near), in various senses of place, time, or relation; lit. or fig.) In composition (as a prefix) it usually denotes separation, departure, cessation, completion or reversal, etc. (copyright 1995, 1996 by Thomas Nelson.)

-As you can see, there's a bit more to forgiving one's enemy than mere words we speak from our lips with hearts in protest.
+As you can see, there's a bit more to forgiving one's enemy than mere words spoken from the lips with heart in protest.
 Jesus says we must forgive from our hearts.
 What I've come to realize in my faith journey is that when my heart is too broken to forgive, Jesus will wipe my tear-stained cheeks, offer his sleeve in place of a tissue, and invite me into the heart of the matter.
-Will I follow?

 The Heart of Mark 11: 25--26